romkatv/advent-of-code-2019/README.md

 This C++ program reads the input file with shuffling steps line by line and shuffles the deck as described by the spec.
 No thinking required, just typing away.
-By using C++ I was able to unlock the second part of the puzzle in just a few minutes thanks to C++ being fast, to my experience in using this language, and my development setup (debugger is invaluable!).
+By using C++ I was able to unlock the second part of the puzzle in just a few minutes thanks to C++ being fast, my experience in using this language, and my development setup (debugger is invaluable!).

 The second part of this puzzle asks to find the card that ends up at position 2020 in the deck of 119315717514047 cards after 101741582076661 rounds of applying all shuffling rules to it (below, `m` and `n` respectively).
-The second part in Advent of Code often makes the problem harder in a way that renders the straightfoward algorithm used to solve part 1 inapplicable.
+The second part of many Advent of Code puzzles makes the problem harder in a way that renders the straightfoward algorithm used to solve part 1 inapplicable.
 Day 22 was no exception.
-C++ or not, you cannot create an array with 1e14 elements, or to loop for 1e14 iterations.
+C++ or not, you cannot create an array with 100 trillion elements, or to loop for 100 trillion iterations.

 After reading the second part of the problem I would go take a shower.
 While showring I would think.
 On all days except one I knew how to solve the problem in C++ by the time I finished showering.